 Qualified fiduciaries or transmitters may be able to file Form 1041 and related schedules electronically.
 If you wish to do this, you must file Form 8633, Application to Participate in the IRS e-file Program.
 If you file Form 1041 electronically, you must also file Form 8453-F, U.S. Estate or Trust Income Tax Declaration and Signature for Electronic Filing.
 For more details, get Pub.
 1437, Procedures for the 1041 e-file Program, and Pub.
-1438, File Specifications, Validation Criteria, and

-Record Layouts for the Form 1041, e-file Program, U.S. Income Tax Return for Estates and Trusts for Tax Year 2005.
+1438, File Specifications, Validation Criteria, and Record Layouts for the Form 1041, e-file Program, U.S. Income Tax Return for Estates and Trusts for Tax Year 2006.
+If Form 1041 is e-filed and there is a balance due, the fiduciary may authorize an electronic funds withdrawal with the return.